magic-script/react-native-xr-client/GettingStarted.md

 ...
 ```

-7. Build and run the project:
+6. Build and run the project:
 - from the terminal:
 ```bash
 react-native run-ios --device
 ```

 - or from XCode `build` & `run`

 ## Android Instructions:

+1. Save `XRKit.aar` from the XR SDK to a folder named `MLXR` under the project root (it should be right next to `MLXR.framework` if also targetting iOS)

-1. Update `MainActivity.java` to request required permissions:
+2. Update `MainActivity.java` to request required permissions:
 ```java
 package com.magicscript.xrsample;